iamdoubz/nginx-custom/README.md

 - And probably others...

 # How to download
 Please use the provided script `freenginx.sh`.
 Make sure to make it executable first `sudo chmod +x freenginx.sh`.
 Then run it with `./freenginx.sh`.
+If you want to use quantum cryptography use `freenginxq.sh`.

 # Make a backup of your existing binary
 Type `which nginx` and make a copy i.e. `sudo cp /usr/sbin/nginx /usr/sbin/nginx_apt`. **NOTE**: if you have *not* installed nginx, you do not have to do this step. **NOTE**: this script for freenginx is built as a drop in replacement for nginx.